onuryozgyur/Excel_Project-Data_Analytics/README.md

 # My Excel Data Analytics Projects

-This repo contains two Excel projects that I completed by following Luke Barousse's Excel for Data Analytics videos.
+This repo contains two Excel projects that I completed.

 ## Salary Dashboard
 This data jobs salary dashboard was created to help job seekers investigate salaries for their desired jobs and ensure they are being adequately compensated.